WarrenWeckesser/experiments/c++/boost/tukeylambda/README.md

 as computed with very high precision using `mpmath`) result.

-So it works, but more testing and development is needed to see if it could compete with just switching to double-double precision.
+So it works, but more testing and development is needed to see if it could compete with just switching to double-double precision or using some of the ideas discussed in https://github.com/scipy/scipy/issues/21370.